mauvaisetroupe/ea-design-it/README.md

 docker run -d -p 1521:1521 -e ORACLE_PASSWORD=EADesignIt -e APP_USER=EADesignIt -e APP_USER_PASSWORD=EADesignIt -v /media/data/ubuntu/docker-data/docker-data/lco-data/oracle:/opt/oracle/oradata gvenzl/oracle-xe:18
 ```

+Use if write access eror : chown -R 54321:54321 /oradata/path/on/host

 You can also fully dockerize your application and all the services that it depends on.
 To achieve this, first build a docker image of your app by running: